cappelaere/agents/demo/slide_deck.2.md

 “The path forward is clear:

-* Expand the set of agents, including SAR and RF.
+* Deep dive demos on various technology aspects
-* Integrate into watch floor and C2 systems.
+* Expand the set of data source and agents
 * Align with IL4/IL5 deployment requirements.
 * Begin joint workflows with the operations teams.
 * And potentially launch a LOE or operational pilot.